CryptojackingTrap/CryptojackingTrap/README.md

 # CryptojackingTrap

 CryptojackingTrap is a comprehensive solution comprising multiple projects designed to identify cryptojacking malware mining any cryptocurrency on victims' machines.
+To use each of the following submodules, please visit the its provided link, clone the repository, and follow the specific instructions outlined in its README file.

 ## Citation
 If you find this application helpful and use it in your research or projects, please cite the following papers: